lorddaedra/django-magiclink/README.md

 # are much more susceptible to brute force attacks*
 MAGICLINK_TOKEN_LENGTH = 50

-# The number of times a login token can be used before being disabled
-MAGICLINK_TOKEN_USES = 1

 # How often a user can request a new login token (basic rate limiting).
 MAGICLINK_LOGIN_REQUEST_TIME_LIMIT = 30  # In seconds